Video: Business unusual with Ingram Micro NZ

 Every customer wants public cloud now or in the near future.

-The big news of Microsoft putting an Azure data centre in New Zealand means that even those who want to keep everything on-shore can now be approached for conversations today.
+The big news of Microsoft putting an Azure data center in New Zealand means that even those who want to keep everything on-shore can now be approached for conversations today.

 The technical aspect IaaS provision can be daunting and so Kidd encourages partners to contact Ingram's cloud team who have the expertise to help them move to the next level as a cloud provider.